afni/afni_doc/afniandafni/gui_guide/afni_gui_datamode.rst

          (Underlay or Overlay) under a new name.
        * These datasets will be written at the spatial resolution they are stored in -- **they won't be resampled**.
-       * Datasets that are 'warp-on-demand' (don't have their on data) cannot be ``SaveAs``'ed!
+       * Datasets that are 'warp-on-demand' (don't have their own data) cannot be ``SaveAs``'ed!
        * If you do not give an extension, the dataset will be saved in afni format.